anastasiareitz/AzureDataTransfer/README.md

    - Change type from int32 to int64

 ## Changelog

+2.1.0:
+- Updated azure queue triggers to use blueprints
+- Added Zip Deployment

 2.0.0:
 - Changed Azure Function code to use FastAPI in order to use Swagger UI